 A review will also be carried out whenever a material change occurs that affects the ability of the Company to continue to obtain the best possible result for the execution of its Clients orders on a consistent basis using the venues included in the Policy.

 The Company will not be obliged to notify its Clients individually of changes, other than substantial material changes to the Policy.
 Thus, the Clients should refer to the Company’s website for the latest and most up to date version of the Policy, which will be applicable from the date of publication on the Company’s website www.sheermarkets.com Legal Documents area.

 The records kept in accordance with this Policy shall be provided to the client involved upon request and shall be kept for a period of five years and, where requested by the competent authority, for a period of up to seven years.

 By entering into the Client Agreement with the Company for the provision of investment services, the Client is consenting to the application of this Policy on him.
 When establishing a business relation with the Client, the Company is required to obtain the Client’s prior consent to this Policy.
 The Company is also required to obtain the Client’s prior express consent before it transmits its order for execution outside a Regulated Market.
 The Company obtains the above through this Policy.

 Should you have any questions about our Policy, kindly e-mail your request to our Support team to the [email protected]

 Risk Warning: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-The vast majority of retail client accounts suffer capital losses when executed on CFDs.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+60% of retail investor accounts lose money when trading CFDs with this provider.